bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:39:05

 I think those comments are out of ignorance and frustration.
-Right.
-So yeah, ignorance to like how software works, how it's maintained.
+So yeah, ignorance to like how the software works, how it's maintained.
-Right.
 And then there is frustration with things like how things get activated.
-Right.
-And, and, and the consequences of where things are not truly fought through.
+And, and, and the consequences of where things are not truly thought through.
-Right.
-I mean like, you know, nobody would have fought that people are going to use the discounted, unlimited witness of taproot to put in Dick butts.
+I mean like, you know, nobody would have thought that people are going to use the discounted, unlimited witness of taproot to put in Dick-butts.
-Right.
 So the answer is, listen, stop f**king with my money.
-Right.
 Please stop making changes.
 So like I understand that that's the sentiment that a lot of people get.
 And it's fair.
-I mean, yeah, they're not necessarily like wrong to say, You know what, stop it.
+I mean, yeah, they're not necessarily wrong to say, You know what, stop it.
 I don't want more changes.
 I don't want more features.
 It's good enough for me.
-Right.

 James O'Beirne: 01:39:48

 Emotionally, that's a completely fair stance.
-Yeah.

 NVK: 01:39:51